fchampalimaud/cf.bonsai/docs/workflows/ReactiveExamples/ElementIndex/ElementIndex.md

 ## Details
 1. Generates an event every 100ms.
-2. Computs the index of the current event.
+2. Computes the index of the current event.
 3. Outputs the index of the current event.
-To obtain this node, write-click over the ElementIndex node select Ouptut -> Index.
+To obtain this node, right-click over the *ElementIndex* node and select Ouptut -> Index.